Best practices for hiring great people

 Hire people who don’t look like you

-It’s human nature that the people in your network tend to come from similar backgrounds, and that’s especially true in niche industries where everyone knows each other.
+It’s human nature that people hire people who to come from similar backgrounds, and that’s especially true in niche industries where everyone knows each other.
 But companies are learning that going outside their regular talent pools can pay dividends when it comes to discovering new talent.
 “Without question, it is important not only for companies and organizations to be intentional about the diversity of its employees, but to use those diverse perspectives to inform how you will better reach and connect with colleagues, internal clients, and customers,” says Hirsch.

 Trust your gut

-With all other things being equal, sometimes a hiring decision comes down to which candidate seems to give off a positive vibe – and bonus points if their values happen to align with the company’s core values.
+With all other things being equal, sometimes hiring people comes down to a gut decision about which candidate seems to give off a positive vibe – and bonus points if their values happen to align with the company’s core values.
 Some personality traits to look for in candidates include authenticity, confidence, and honesty, says Augustine.
 Those qualities can help separate the good from the great hires.

-Whether you follow the list above or compile your own based on trial and error, taking the time to develop some hiring rules that work for you will help you hire great employees time and time again.
+Whether you follow the list above or compile your own based on trial and error, take the time to develop some hiring rules that work.
+With expert recruiting insights and the latest hiring trends, Monster Hiring Solutions can help you hire great employees time and again.